Gear that holds up.

 7 min read

-Finding the best kids camping gear starts with a simple truth: if the kids aren't comfortable, nobody is having fun.
 I’ve spent my career testing gear in the world’s most unforgiving environments—from the backcountry of Ecuador to the ice of Antarctica.
 But as we head into the 2026 camping season, I’ve realized that the most demanding "lab environment" for gear isn't a mountain peak—it's a family campsite during a wet spring breakout.

 A friend once told me that young kids are like shadows: they naturally follow whatever their parents love.
 It’s a beautiful sentiment, but after decades of analyzing technical specs, I know the "shadow" theory only works if the kids are comfortable.